-We love games that can be used time after time and differentiated, especially when they work on fine motor skills too!
-This Mitten Match Number and a Fine Motor Skills activity is a fun learning activity for your preschooler or kindergartener that is sure to be a hit!
+We love games and activities that can be used time after time and strengthen multiple skills too!
+This Mitten Number Match and Fine Motor Skills Activity is a fun game that builds number sense and fine motor skills.
+It’s perfect for your Pre-K or Kindergarten math centers and is sure to be a hit this winter!

-I made these mittens with felt (I love felt), but one can use craft foam or cardboard too.
-Simply use a mitten template (you can use this), and cut different color mittens, two of each color.
-These sets can be used for younger kids as a color matching activity too: simply match the two “friends”.
+I made these mittens with felt (I love felt), but you can use craft foam or cardboard too.
+Simply draw and cut a mitten template.
+You can then use the template to trace and cut different color mittens, two of each color.

 Use stickers or labels for the numbers and dots.
-Then it is not permanent and can be changed, for example to match upper and lower case letters.
+That way it is not permanent and can be changed out to practice different skills (for example, to match uppercase and lowercase letters).

 Add clothespins to the setup and you are ready to play!

-Attach the number to the corresponding dots: count the dots, identify the correct number and peg together!
-(I only used up to number five for this activity, but you can adjust that according to your child’s capability.)
+The goal of this number matching game is to attach the correct numbered mitten to the mitten with the corresponding number of dots.
+I only used up to number five for this activity, but you can adjust that according to your student’s or child’s capability.

-- Use these mittens for number ordering: peg the mittens from 1-10 onto a “washing line” string.
+- Use these mittens for number ordering.
+Attach the mittens from 1-10 onto a “washing line” string.
 Or backwards to practice counting backwards.

 Want unlimited access to even MORE of our activities and resources?